MonoGame/MonoGame.Samples/FuelCell/Documentation/8-FuelCell-Bringing-the-noise.md

 It is possible to generate sounds at runtime and there are some fantastic libraries out there, even for MonoGame to do this, but let us keep things simple using the content pipeline.

+> [!NOTE]
+> All the audio files used here were sourced from [MixKit](https://mixkit.co/free-sound-effects/game/), but feel free to use your own if you wish.

 For this section you will need the three sounds we discussed which are included in the source, these are:

 - [Background Music]() to brighten the mood.